Gotta Hear Them All: Towards Sound Source Aware Audio Generation: Related Works

 \subsection{Vision-to-Audio Generation}

 Early V2A methods \cite{owens2016vis, chen2017deep, zhou2018wild, hao2018cmcgan, chen2018classvis, chen2020gan} train a source-specific V2A model on each audio class and cannot generalize to open-domain V2A synthesis.
 As a precursor, recent SpecVQGAN \cite{SpecVQGAN} learns a discrete neural codec \cite{VQVAE, VQGAN} of source-agnostic audio features and autoregressively generates audio codes with a Transformer \cite{transformer}.
 Following SpecVQGAN, Im2Wav \cite{Im2Wav} further details its audio codec into low-level and high-level features.
-Concurrently, MaskVAT \cite{MaskVAT} leverages a pretrained codec DAC \cite{DAC} and predicts audio tokens with a Masked Generative Transformer \cite{MaskGIT}.
+MaskVAT \cite{MaskVAT} leverages a pretrained codec DAC \cite{DAC} and predicts audio tokens with a Masked Generative Transformer \cite{MaskGIT}.
 Another line of methods employ Diffusion \cite{diffusion} models.
 CLIPSonic-IQ \cite{CLIPSonic} queries CLIP \cite{CLIP} to condition its Diffusion process.
 Diff-Foley \cite{Diff-Foley} contrastively learns a temporally-aligned visual-audio prior to guide video-audio synchronization.
-Concurrent method Draw an Audio \cite{DrawAudio} leverages loudness signal, text caption, and masked video conditions simultaneously.
-Very recently, some methods bridge visual conditions to the prior of a pretrained audio generator for efficient V2A learning.
+Draw-an-Audio \cite{DrawAudio} leverages loudness signal, text caption, and masked video conditions simultaneously.
+More recently, some methods bridge visual conditions to the prior of a pretrained audio generator for efficient V2A learning.
 V2A-Mapper \cite{V2A-Mapper} maps CLIP embeddings to CLAP \cite{CLAP} space, from which a pretrained AudioLDM \cite{AudioLDM} model synthesizes the audio signal.
+V2A-SceneDetector \cite{Scene-V2A-Mapper} extends V2A-Mapper to multi-scene video with a detection module.
 Seeing and Hearing \cite{SandH} aligns ImageBind \cite{imagebind} visual embeddings to AudioLDM.
-The concurrent FoleyCrafter \cite{FoleyCrafter} devises a timestamp predictor to enhance synchronization during bridging.
-Very recently, FRIEREN \cite{frieren} explores V2A generation with Rectified Flow Matching \cite{rfm}.
-Existing methods only condition on global visual scenes for V2A synthesis.
-To the best of our knowledge, a sound source-aware V2A method that accepts multimodal conditions does not exist yet.
+FoleyCrafter \cite{FoleyCrafter} devises a timestamp predictor to enhance synchronization during bridging.
+Very recently, FRIEREN \cite{frieren} and MMAudio \cite{MMAudio} explore V2A generation with Rectified Flow Matching \cite{rfm}.
+MultiFoley \cite{MultiFoley} employs a diffusion transformer to jointly map multimodal conditions to audio.
+Most existing methods condition on global visual scenes for V2A synthesis.
+Some recent works \cite{CycV2A} \cite{ObjectAware} leverage pixel-level conditions for V2A synthesis, partially describing visual sounding objects.
+In reality, human perceive object-level sound sources across modalities and time \cite{SoundRecog}.
+Such a sound source-aware V2A generator remains uninvestigated.